-Prostration can be done with a full-body version or a half-body one; what we usually accumulate is the full-body version for 100,000 times.
+Prostration can be done with either a full-body or a half-body technique; we usually accumulate 100,000 prostrations using the full-body technique.
 Many of you have completed this requirement in the context of the five inner preliminaries.
-But even if that’s done, you’ll still offer at least three prostrations every morning for gathering merit.
+But even after that’s done, you’ll still offer at least three prostrations every morning for gathering merit.

 In addition, over the years we have established the regime of making three prostrations prior to every Dharma teaching, which not only is meritorious, but also accords with the examples of great masters who always stick to this gesture of showing respect.

-However, our Dharma hall is quite full during teaching sessions that there is no room for each person to kneel down and prostrate.
+However, our Dharma hall is quite full during teaching sessions—this leaves no room for each person to kneel down and prostrate.
 In this case, for monks and nuns, you can simply bow three times in a symbolic way with your robes.
-Please don’t seem to be like “making prostration is none of my business” and you couldn’t care less about it one way or the other, such a manner is hardly advisable.
+Please don’t feel as if “making prostration is none of my business” and you couldn’t care less about it one way or the other, such a manner is hardly advisable.
 Even amidst heavy crowd, it’s not physically taxing to bend the body slightly forward.
 That is, we shall not miss any accumulation of merit, even in dribs and drabs.